RAG4J/devoxx-2025-assignments/assignments/step_3_mcp.md

 mvn spring-boot:run
 > Open the browser and go to http://localhost:8081.
 You should see a welcome page.
 > Add a few favourites for multiple users.
 Go back to the list and check if the favourites are added correctly.
-- Not that you can filter the favourites by user, but in the web client you can also list all favourites.
+- Note that you can filter the favourites by user, but in the web client you can also list all favourites.
 This is not possible through the MCP tool.
 ```

 If you have the MCP inspector installed, you can also test the remote MCP server with the MCP inspector.
 (Optional)